EvaRoets/the-startup/README.md

-# the-startup
+# The Startup 🏢

-This repo contains all files for the-startup challenge, an exercise that is part of BeCode's Full Stack Junior Web Developer training

-## Focus
+## Objectives

-- Languages: HTML, CSS, Git (and JavaScript)
-- Type of challenge: team consolidation, contributors https://github.com/Jawad63, https://github.com/JensRosseel and myself
+- Learn to work in group, contributors https://github.com/Jawad63, https://github.com/JensRosseel and myself
-- Learning objectives: complete a group project that can be delivered to a client
+- Learn to complete a project so it can be delivered to a client

-- Assignment:
+## Specifications
 - Invent a company
 - Agree on the corporate style (name, logo, slogan, color scheme, font family, etc.)
 - Design and code one page per person
 - Consolidate all pages and include a navigation bar

-- Requirements:
+### Must-have-features
 - Company pitch
 - Full site showcasing of who did what
 - Discussion of use of special techniques
 - Discussion of any problem or bug solving

-- Suggestions:
+### Nice-to-have-features
 - Special effect applied to the homepage (parallax image header, CSS animations, CSS transitions, etc.)
 - Carousel on one page
 - Responsiveness
 - Google Maps
 - Contact form

 ## Approach